fiomfd/CTPS/README.md

 # CTPS
 This repository provides interactive notebooks for a manuscript entitled "Implementing computational thinking in primary and secondary mathematics" by [Hiroyuki Chihara](https://fiomfd.github.io/).
+These notebooks are designed for standard distribution to schools as part of a public digital infrastructure.

 - Julia & Pluto: pluto_CTPS.jl